UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Wiki_Export/Compiling.md

 pip3 install --user <python3pkg>
 ```

-These will install into `.python2local` or `.python3local` respectively.
+These will install into `.python2local` or `.python3local` directories in your home directory, respectively.

 To see what is already installed, the [Python-shared list](https://github.com/UCL-RITS/rcps-buildscripts/blob/master/lists/python-shared.list)
 shows what is installed for both Python2 and 3, while the [Python2 list](https://github.com/UCL-RITS/rcps-buildscripts/blob/master/lists/python-2.list)